CIBC-Internal/python/Doc/library/subprocess.rst

    .. versionchanged:: 3.2
       *restore_signals* was added.

-   If *start_new_session* is true the setsid() system call will be made in the child process prior to the execution of the subprocess.
-(POSIX only)
+   If *start_new_session* is true the ``setsid()`` system call will be made in the child process prior to the execution of the subprocess.

+   .. availability:: POSIX
    .. versionchanged:: 3.2
       *start_new_session* was added.

+   If *process_group* is a non-negative integer, the ``setpgid(0, value)`` system call will be made in the child process prior to the execution of the subprocess.

+   .. availability:: POSIX
+   .. versionchanged:: 3.11
+      *process_group* was added.

+   If *group* is not ``None``, the setregid() system call will be made in the child process prior to the execution of the subprocess.
+If the provided value is a string, it will be looked up via :func:`grp.getgrnam` and the value in ``gr_gid`` will be used.
+If the value is an integer, it will be passed verbatim.
+(POSIX only)

+   .. availability:: POSIX
+   .. versionadded:: 3.9

+   If *extra_groups* is not ``None``, the setgroups() system call will be made in the child process prior to the execution of the subprocess.
+   Strings provided in *extra_groups* will be looked up via :func:`grp.getgrnam` and the values in ``gr_gid`` will be used.
+   Integer values will be passed verbatim.
+(POSIX only)

+   .. availability:: POSIX
+   .. versionadded:: 3.9

+   If *user* is not ``None``, the setreuid() system call will be made in the child process prior to the execution of the subprocess.
+If the provided value is a string, it will be looked up via :func:`pwd.getpwnam` and the value in ``pw_uid`` will be used.
+If the value is an integer, it will be passed verbatim.
+(POSIX only)

+   .. availability:: POSIX
+   .. versionadded:: 3.9

+   If *umask* is not negative, the umask() system call will be made in the child process prior to the execution of the subprocess.

+   .. availability:: POSIX
+   .. versionadded:: 3.9

    If *env* is not ``None``, it must be a mapping that defines the environment variables for the new process; these are used instead of the default behavior of inheriting the current process' environment.
+This mapping can be str to str on any platform or bytes to bytes on POSIX platforms much like :data:`os.environ` or :data:`os.environb`.

    .. note::